gcalderone/Gnuplot.jl/README.md

 # Define a model function to be fitted
 @gp :- "f(x) = a * sin(b + c*x); a = 1; b = 1; c = 1;"  :-

-# Fit the function to the :aa dataset
+# Fit the function to the dataset
 @gp :- "fit f(x) $name u 1:2:3 via a, b, c;" :-

 # Prepare a multiplot showing the data, the model...